-Simplifying Speech – What Does the Research Say?
+Simplifying Speech: What Does the Research Say?

 We have all heard children use phrases such as “my turn slide,” “doggie go,” or “look car,” but we wouldn’t think that was unusual.

-As we know children of early language development use simplified speech to communicate.
+As we know children in early language development use simplified speech to communicate.
 If we heard an adult say those same phrases, what would we think?
 Some would react positively thinking that the adult is using simplified speech to make sure the child understands what is being said.
 On the flipside, some would react negatively wondering why an adult would not model proper English sentences.

 Advocates for this approach say it is beneficial for several reasons – the first being that it is easier for young children with language delays to process.